SolaceServices/iot-performance-testing/README.md

    ```
    "Error: Error building account: Error getting authenticated object ID: Error parsing json result from the Azure CLI: Error waiting for the Azure CLI: exit status 1"
    ```
+## Updating Variables
+[az-variables.tf](/terraform/az-variables.tf) is the variable file where all the following details needs to be varified/updated:
+1. az_region - The Azure region where the deployment will take place
+2. public_key_path/public_key_path - SSH key file path and name
+3. tag_owner,tag_days,tag_purpose - Tags to be associated with resource created
+4. tag_name_prefix - All the resource name will be prefixed by this prefix
+5. solace_broker_count - numbert of broker nodes to be created
+6. sol_messaging_vm_type - The Azure VM type that needs to be created. (for eg.: D2s_v3, D8_v3, etc.)
+7. az_resgrp_name - Azure resource group.
+Leave the default value empty if you want to create a new resource grouop as part of the script.
+8. subnet_id - Azure subnet_id.
+Leave the default value empty if you want to create a new subnet_id as part of the script.
+9. solbroker_secgroup_ids - Azure Security group Id.
+Leave the default value empty if you want to create a new security group as part of the script.

+## Configuring SSH Keys and TLS Certificates
 SSH Keys

 + Configure the private & public SSH keys required to login & setup the hosts.